khofstadter/bcmi.khofstadter.com/README.md

 ### 2019 08 05
 - new tempoClock and varieties Function started;
-- shamanic journey with drumming in study (Zoom recorded): Zsolti and his mum on the top of the hill

 ### 2019 08 02
 - impedance in sc fixed with fredrik, new repo, downloaded (having impedance measuring in sc has streamlined work as now we don't need to open the openbci gui to start with);